Sex differences in education: Homeschooled children

+Gender differences in tertiary education

-A 2014 meta-analysis of sex differences in scholastic achievement published in the journal of Psychological Bulletin found females outperformed males in teacher-assigned school marks throughout elementary, junior/middle, high school and at both undergraduate and graduate university level.
-The meta-analysis done by researchers Daniel Voyer and Susan D. Voyerwas from the University of New Brunswick drew from 97 years of 502 effect sizes and 369 samples stemming from the year 1914 to 2011, and found that the magnitude of higher female performance was not affected by year of publication, thereby contradicted recent claims of "boy crisis" in school achievement.
+A 2014 meta-analysis of gender differences in scholastic achievement published in the journal of Psychological Bulletin found females outperformed males in teacher-assigned school marks throughout elementary, junior/middle, high school and at both undergraduate and graduate university level.
+The meta-analysis done by researchers Daniel Voyer and Susan D. Voyerwas from the University of New Brunswick drew from 97 years of 502 effect sizes and 369 samples stemming from the year 1914 to 2011.
 Another 2015 study by researchers Gijsbert Stoet and David C. Geary from the journal of Intelligence found that girl's overall education achievement is better in 70 percent of all the 47–75 countries that participated in PISA.
-The study consisting of 1.5 million 15-year-olds found higher overall female achievement across reading, mathematics, and science literacy and better performance across 70% of participating countries, including many with considerable gaps in economic and political equality, and they fell behind in only 4% of countries.
-In summary, Stoet and Geary said that sex differences in educational achievement are not reliably linked to gender equality.
-The results do not prove, however, greater intelligence of women in relation to men.
+The study consisting of 1.5 million 15-year-olds found higher overall female achievement across reading, mathematics, and science literacy in 70% of participating countries.
+In summary, Stoet and Geary said that "sex differences in educational achievement are not reliably linked to gender equality".

+Data from the United States Department of Education shows that 64.5% of students entering for a four-year bachelor's degree had graduated within six years.
+Women had a graduation rate that higher than men by 6.9 points.
+66.4% of women entering the degree achieved it within 6 years, compared to 60.4% for men.
+In OECD countries, women are more likely to hold a university degree than men of the same age.
+The proportion of women aged 25–34 who have a university degree is 20 percentage points higher than men of the same age.